DeNepo/databases/isolate/week-1/EXERCISES.md

 </details>

 ## Where Between
-<details><summary>Show all invoices' id and invoice date that got invoiced in the first quarter of 2009</summary>
+<details><summary>24.
+Show all invoices' id and invoice date that got invoiced in the first quarter of 2009</summary>

 ```sql
 SELECT